ivangeorgiev/python-cookbook/docs/productivity/postgresql-sandbox-with-docker.rst

 Although we call it sandbox, the environment preserves the data and configuration between sessions.
 You can start and stop the environment without loosing configuration and data.

-Describe the environment
+Define the environment
 ----------------------------------------------------------

-To describe the environment you need to create a ``docker-compose.yml`` file:
+To define our environment, we need to describe it to Docker compose.
+Create a ``docker-compose.yml`` file with the following environment definition:

 .. code-block:: yaml
    :caption: docker-compose.yml